How We Live a Fun Life of Travel • Inside a Travel Bloggers Life

 This is one of those things that we had almost completely given up to travel.
 When we left New York we gave up things like working out, gym and class memberships, and sports.
 Travel quickly became our only hobby and then because traveling is our work, working on this blog became our hobby which then became our work.
 We felt like as if we were working around the clock – not a bad job, but still not ideal.

 I suppose there could be worse jobs than traveling, but we both really like to stay active.
 We started implementing activities in our travels.
 We’ve also made a push to pick up more hobbies again, our most recent was snowboarding.
-We spent our winter mountain hopping our way across Europe, Canada, and the US and will be basing ourselves in Hokkaido this winter to snowboard.
+We spent our winter mountain hopping our way across Europe, Japan, Canada, and the US.

 When we decide to settle in a more permanent base our goal is to implement ourselves more into the community and pick up more hobbies.
 We’re getting a lot of joy pursuing new hobbies like scuba and free diving, running, yoga, mountaineering, and more.